-Summer is here and it’s hot!
+Summer is here and the sun is hawt!
 With the heat and sun come sunburn, heat rash, heat exhaustion, and even heat stroke.
-There are things we can do to prevent these from happening and treatment when they do.
+There are things we can do to prevent these from happening and treatment – including natural remedies – when they do.

 The sun and vitamin D